- Have you ever thought about outbound link SEO?

 Provide and ask for links

-In blogging it is beneficial to everyone to use the give-and-take system.
-If you have a blog post in which you refer to another author’s blog post, you need to provide the link in your post.
-This will improve the content of your post and will allow you to ask for a link exchange with the other blogger.
-This link exchange will be helpful for bringing targeted traffic to both blogs.
+In blogging, it is beneficial to everyone to use the give-and-take system.
+If you have a blog post in which you refer to another author’s blog post, you should provide the link in your post.

 To whom should you link?